8 August 2019

 The appropriate way to hold the Ministry to account is to:

 A new funding mechanism for ECE is needed if pay parity and a unified pay scale are to be implemented.
-However, a rapid step towards rectifying the current injustice could be taken by adjusting the attestation rate, the lowest rate that ECE teachers can be paid and still give their employers access to government funding.
+However, a rapid step towards rectifying the current ijustice could be taken by adjusting the attestation rate, the lowest rate that ECE teachers can be paid and still give their employers access to government funding.
 The attestation rate should be adjusted to align with a step on the kindergarten teachers’ collective agreement.
 This would require an adjustment to funding rates, timed to deliver funding in time for the first pay day after the new attestation rate is implemented.
-Note that simply adjusting the attestation rate is not delivering either pay parity or pay equity.
-It is merely something that could be implemented rapidly to alleviate the current crisis in ECE teachers’ pay.
-It is a stop-gap measure.
-It is not a solution.

 It would seem that the best way forward is to:

-- highlight the Ministry’s unfairness, unreasonableness and partiality, noting that their actions are in breach of the Auditor General’s principles for good practice in the public service;
+• highlight the Ministry’s unfairness, unreasonableness and partiality, noting that their actions are in breach of the Auditor General’s principles for good practice in the public service and in breach of the State Services Commissioner’s standards for integrity and conduct, specifically relating to being fair and impartial;

 Pay equity is designed to correct pay imbalances based on gender.
 A pay equity campaign cannot compare ECE teachers with a comparable male group in the same profession because such a group does not exist.
 Comparable groups in the same profession, with the same qualifications and professional standards, do exist, but their gender balance is similar.
 In the case of kindergartens, it is identical.

 Non-kindergarten ECE pay is not low because the teachers are largely female.
 If the differences were gender based then primary and kindergarten teachers would be paid the same as other ECE teachers.
 Non-kindergarten ECE pay is low due to the unfairness in Ministry funding arrangements.
 The discrimination is based on the Ministry of Education’s allocating more funding to some ECE employers than to others.
 The Ministry of Education has said that “kindergarten services have a special relationship with government”.
 It is this ‘special relationship’ rather than gender balance that is responsible for differences in funding, and thus pay scales.
 There is no legal basis for this ‘special relationship’.
-Kindergarten teachers are not State sector employees.
+The Ministry of Education’s position is flawed; kindergarten teachers are not State sector employees.

 The Ministry is gender neutral in its approach.
-It is also unfair, unreasonable, partial and in breach of the Auditor General’s principles for good practice in the public service.
+It is also unfair, unreasonable, partial and in breach of the Auditor General’s principles for good practice in the public service and of the State Services Commissioner’s standards for integrity and conduct, specifically relating to being fair and impartial.

 It is recommended that:

-- the Ministry of Education comply with the Auditor General’s principles for good practice in the public service by treating and funding all ECE providers in the same way;
+• the Ministry of Education comply with the Auditor General’s principles for good practice in the public service and the State Services Commissioner’s standards for integrity and conduct by treating and funding all ECE providers in the same way;